alexpichel/okb-gatsby/content/posts/2016-07-25___linn-county-community-intervention-program/index.md

 categories:
   - "Correctional"
 tags:
+  - "alochol"
+  - "drugs"
   - "jail"
   - "justice reinvestment"
+  - "substance use treatment"
   - "supervision"
 subTitle: "Intervention programming for offenders was expanded to focus on intervening more effectively with repeat drug offenders through treatment and support services."
 ---